How They Made It in America: Success Stories and Strategies

-The book follows the “How-To” of prominent American achievers who made it big with the most odds stacked up against them: the immigrant women of the first generation.
+The book follows the success stories of prominent American achievers who made it big with the most odds stacked up against them: the immigrant women of the first generation.
 It explores this extreme case – what they did and how they did it.
 Fiona Citkin belongs together with her superwomen, which gives her the insights and the right to write about them.
 You will read about the hard-hitting cases of American achievement and the fundamental 7 success values—the enablers of success.

 You, the reader, will not only enjoy the success stories but also will put the book subjects’ accumulated know-how to good use: the book shows how to apply their strategies, how-to tactics and direct tips—and how to use them as shortcuts any time you need.

 The 18 success stories, 7 success strategies/values, case studies, and direct tips the book subjects will give you a huge advantage on the way to your own success in America.
 Welcome!

 Buy in bookstores or Order Online

 Americans historically associated success and achievement with risk-taking.
 The book subjects exemplify the seven success values as enablers on those who took risks with the extreme odds lined up against them: the first generation of immigrant women.

 We explore what exactly they did and how they did it while looking into individual experiences and articulating the heroines’ accumulated wisdom summarized in their common success values, diverse case studies, and how-to tips.
 Every success seeker can benefit from this: if the toughest cases of American achievement worked out wonderfully, we need to know what enabled them, so we too could crack the all-American success code—and that’s the message.

 The stories of 18 women including some celebrities (Isabel Allende and Ivana Trump among them) describe How They Made It in America.
 Learn from their success stories—and then internalize the success values that empower achievements, in this first book out of a series of two.